michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * Upon receipt of the message, the Trusted Third Parties **MAY** validate the message before accepting the message.

-* When the message is validated and there are validation failures, Trusted Third Parties **SHALL** return a Operation Outcome response with the details of the validations as part of the POST response.
+* When the message is validated and there are validation failures, Trusted Third Parties **SHALL** return an Operation Outcome response with the details of the validations as part of the POST response.

 * Once a message is accepted by a Trusted Third Party without errors, the Trusted Third Party will have to route the message to the Central Cancer Registry.